|Length Overall||19' 6''||Dry Weight||2,580 lbs.|

 I then moved over to the 195LS version powered with a Volvo 4.3L GL sterndrive with SX drive and a Laser 23 prop.
 The 4.3L Volvo reached plane in only 3.2 seconds and made 30 mph in 5.9 seconds.
 She cruised comfortably at 2500 rpm and 22.2 mph for a full tank range of 161 miles with the extended 35 gallon tank.
 She reached a top speed of 56.4 mph at 5000rpm.

 I believe this model will provide years of thrills for the active family and has room for just about any watersports.
 She handles well and delivers top notch speed and agility without quirky turns.
-At the dock, she slips up to the ramp with ease.
+At the dock, she slips up to the finger or the ramp with ease.

 |Outlet: 12-Volt Acc|